-consumer representative: a consumer who has taken up a specific role to provide advice on behalf of consumers, with the overall aim of improving clinical care.
+consumer representative: means a consumer who has taken up a specific role to provide advice on behalf of consumers, with the overall aim of improving clinical care.

-contemporaneously (documenting information): recording information in the healthcare record as soon as possible after the event that is being documented.
+contemporaneously (documenting information): means recording information in the healthcare record as soon as possible after the event that is being documented.

-cosmetic surgery: employs invasive surgical procedures, such as physical removal or readjustment of organs or tissues to revise or change the appearance, colour texture, structure or position of normal bodily features and often involving cutting beneath the skin, with the dominant purpose of achieving what the patient perceives to be a more desirable appearance.
+cosmetic surgery: means an invasive surgical procedure, such as physical removal or readjustment of organs or tissues to revise or change the appearance, colour, texture, structure or position of normal bodily features and often involving cutting beneath the skin, with the dominant purpose of achieving what the patient perceives to be a more desirable appearance.
 It is not used to prevent, diagnose or treat medical diseases or conditions.

-Cosmetic surgery does not encompass:34
+Cosmetic surgery does not encompass:

-- Non-surgical cosmetic procedures such as cosmetic injectables, thread lifts and cryolipolysis (fat freezing)

-- Mole removal

-- Reconstructive surgery

-- · Gender affirmation surgery

-- Surgery that has a medical justification even if it leads to improvements in appearance.
+- Non-surgical cosmetic procedures such as cosmetic injectables, thread lifts and cryolipolysis (fat freezing) - Upper eyelid blepharoplasty without sedation and which does not breach the orbital septum - Mole removal - Reconstructive surgery - Gender affirmation surgery - Surgery that has a medical justification even if it leads to improvements in appearance.

-credentialling: the formal process used by a service provider to verify the qualifications, experience, professional standing, competencies and other relevant professional attributes of clinicians, so that the organisation can form a view about the clinician's competence, performance and professional suitability to provide safe, high-quality care within specific organisational environments.
+credentialing: means the formal process used by a Service to verify the qualifications, experience, professional standing, competencies and other relevant professional attributes of clinicians, so that the organisation can form a view about the clinician's competence, performance and professional suitability to provide safe, high-quality care within specific organisational environments.

-critical equipment: items that confer a high risk for infection if they are contaminated with any microorganism, and must be sterile at the time of use.
+critical equipment: means items that confer a high risk for infection if they are contaminated with any microorganism and must be sterile at the time of use.
 They include any objects that enter sterile tissue or the vascular system, because any microbial contamination could transmit disease.

-critical information: information that has a considerable impact on a patient's health, wellbeing or ongoing care (physical or psychological).
+critical information: means information that has a considerable impact on a patient's health, wellbeing or ongoing care (physical or psychological).
 The availability of critical information may require a clinician to reassess or change a patient's comprehensive care plan.

-current medicines list: See medicines list
+current medicines list: see medicines list

-decision support tools: tools that can help clinicians and consumers to draw on available evidence when making clinical decisions.
+decision support tools: means tools that can help clinicians and consumers to draw on available evidence when making clinical decisions.
 The tools have a number of formats.
 Some are explicitly designed to enable shared decision-making (for example, decision aids).
 Others provide some of the information needed for some components of the shared decision-making process (for example, risk calculators, evidence summaries), or provide ways of initiating and structuring conversations about decisions (for example, communication frameworks, question prompt lists).
-See also shared decision making definitive management: the treatment plan for a disease or disorder that has been chosen as the best one for the patient after all other choices have been considered delirium: an acute disturbance of consciousness, attention, cognition and perception that tends to fluctuate during the day.
-It is a serious condition that can be prevented in 30-40% of cases, and should be treated promptly and appropriately.
-Delirium can be hyperactive (the person has heightened arousal; or can be restless, agitated and aggressive) or hypoactive (the person is withdrawn, quiet and sleepy).
+See also shared decision making definitive management: means the treatment plan for a disease or disorder that has been chosen as the best one for the patient after all other choices have been considered.